isomerpages/imh-smhc/_registration/Terms and Conditions.md

 orally, confirmed in writing by the Organiser as such within thirty (30) calendar days after its disclosure, including but without any limitation whatsoever:</p>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I.&nbsp;&nbsp;all
-all commercial, marketing and business information, strategic and development plans, intentions, any matter concerning the Organiser, its affairs, business, operations, shareholders, directors, officers, business associates, clients or any other person or entity having dealings with the Organiser;</p>
+commercial, marketing and business information, strategic and development plans, intentions, any matter concerning the Organiser, its affairs, business, operations, shareholders, directors, officers, business associates, clients or any other person or entity having dealings with the Organiser;</p>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-II.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; information relating
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;II.&nbsp;&nbsp;information
-to the financial condition of the Organiser, its accounts, audited or otherwise, notes, memoranda, documents and/or records in any form whatsoever, whether electronic or otherwise; and</p>
+relating to the financial condition of the Organiser, its accounts, audited or otherwise, notes, memoranda, documents and/or records in any form whatsoever, whether electronic or otherwise; and</p>
-<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;
-III.&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; scientific, technical,
+<p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;III.&nbsp;&nbsp;scientific,
-intellectual or other information in any form whatsoever, whether electronic or otherwise, relating to methods, processes, formulae, compositions, systems, techniques, product information, inventions, know-how, trade secrets, design rights, machines, computer programs, software, development codes and research projects; business plans, co-developer/collaborator identities, data (including patient data or personal data), business records of every nature, customer lists and client database, pricing data, project records, market reports, sources of supply, employee lists, business manuals, policies and procedures, information relating to technologies or theory and all other information which may be disclosed by the Organiser, whether stored electronically or otherwise; and all copies, reproductions and extracts thereof, in any format or manner of storage, whether in whole or in part, together with any other property of the Organiser made or acquired by you or coming into your possession or control in any manner whatsoever.</p>
+technical, intellectual or other information in any form whatsoever, whether electronic or otherwise, relating to methods, processes, formulae, compositions, systems, techniques, product information, inventions, know-how, trade secrets, design rights, machines, computer programs, software, development codes and research projects; business plans, co-developer/collaborator identities, data (including patient data or personal data), business records of every nature, customer lists and client database, pricing data, project records, market reports, sources of supply, employee lists, business manuals, policies and procedures, information relating to technologies or theory and all other information which may be disclosed by the Organiser, whether stored electronically or otherwise; and all copies, reproductions and extracts thereof, in any format or manner of storage, whether in whole or in part, together with any other property of the Organiser made or acquired by you or coming into your possession or control in any manner whatsoever.</p>
 <p>2.&nbsp;&nbsp;&nbsp;&nbsp; The Confidential Information shall be and remain
 the sole property of the Organiser and returned to the Organiser forthwith on demand at any time or without demand upon completion of the Conference.</p>